-1. Member States shall take the necessary measures to ensure that inciting, aiding and abetting the offences referred to in Articles 3 (2) to (5), Articles 3a and 4 is punishable as a criminal offence.

-2. Member States shall take the necessary measures to ensure that the attempt to commit any of the offences referred to in Articles 3 (2) to (5) and (7) and Article 4 is punishable as a criminal offence.

-3. Paragraph 8 of Article 3 applies accordingly.
+- 1. Member States shall take the necessary measures to ensure that inciting, aiding and abetting the offences referred to in Article 3 (2) to (5), Articles 3a and 4 is punishable as a criminal offence. - 2.
+Member States shall take the necessary measures to ensure that the attempt to commit any of the offences referred to in Article 3 (2) to (5) and (7) and Article 4 is punishable as a criminal offence. - 2a.
+Article 3(8) applies accordingly.

-Criminal penalties for natural persons
+Article 6 Criminal penalties for natural persons

-1. Member States shall take the necessary measures to ensure that the offences referred to in Articles 3 to 5 are punishable by effective, proportionate and dissuasive criminal penalties.
+1. Member States shall take the necessary measures to ensure that the offences referred to in Articles 3 to 5 are punishable by ■ effective, proportionate and dissuasive criminal penalties.